 Upon these dimensions, we construct three representative engineering task categories: \support (static structural stability), \transport (dynamic horizontal movement), and \lift (dynamic vertical movement).
 Within each task category, we defined three levels of difficulty, Easy (Lv.1), Medium (Lv.2), and Hard (Lv.3), by adjusting task details so that the corresponding requirements align with the above dimensions (see Figure \ref{fig:diff_radar}).
-This design ensures both diversity of engineering scenarios (statics vs. dynamics, horizontal vs. vertical motion) and systematic coverage of engineering difficulty dimensions.
+This design ensures both diversity of engineering scenarios and systematic coverage of engineering difficulty dimensions.
 Task descriptions, performance indicators and evaluation criteria of these three tasks are as follows.
 Detailed task content as LLM prompts are provided in Appendix \ref{app:task_details}.

-\transport focuses on constructing a mechanical structure capable of directional movement on a planar surface.
-It primarily examines the LLM agents’ ability to exploit the spatial movement afforded by given building components.
-As the difficulty increases beyond Lv.1, the explicit instruction of building a four-wheeled vehicle is removed, and the transportation target changes from the machine itself into a cargo load with level-specific scale, adding challenges on both instruction interpretation and building larger structures.
-The \textbf{maximum transport distance} is chosen as the performance indicator, and we use a distance threshold as the criteria to identify if the machine is able to deliver effective transportation to the target.
+\transport focuses on constructing a machine capable of directional movement on a planar surface.
+It examines the LLM agents' ability to exploit the spatial movement afforded by given components.
+As the difficulty increases beyond Lv.1, the explicit instruction of building a four-wheeled vehicle is removed, and the transportation target changes from the machine itself into a cargo load with level-specific size, adding challenges on both instruction interpretation and building larger structures.
+The \textbf{Maximum Transport Distance} is chosen as the performance indicator, and we use a distance threshold as the criteria to identify if a machine is able to deliver effective transportation.

-\support requires constructing a static structure to support a load across a gap, aiming to test the ability of LLM agents to design and build bridges.
-The span of the gap multiplies across three levels, as larger span directly requires larger scale of the bridge, making the stable support harder as well.
-While only one is allowed in Lv.1, both Lv.2 and Lv.3 permit the modular construction with no more than three substructures without any detailed instruction, which also requires more precise assembly.
-We select \textbf{maximum load weight} as the performance indicator for bridges, and use a minimum threshold to determine if the bridge successfully supports the load.
+\support requires constructing a structure to support a load across a gap, aiming to test the ability of LLM agents to design and build bridges.
+The span of the gap multiplies across three levels, as larger span directly requires larger scale of the bridge, and makes the stable support harder.
+While only one structure is allowed in Lv.1, both Lv.2 and Lv.3 permit the modular construction with no more than three substructures without any detailed instruction, which also requires more precise assembly.
+We select \textbf{Maximum Load Weight} as the performance indicator for bridges, and use a minimum threshold to determine if a bridge successfully supports the load.